kmuto/review/doc/format.md

 //tsize[|builder|width-of-column1,width-of-column2,...]
 ```

-* The collumn width is specified in mm.
+* The column width is specified in mm.
 * For IDGXML, if only 1st of the three columns is specified, the remaining 2nd and 3rd columns will be the width of the remainder of the live area width equally divided.
 It is not possible to specify that only the 1st and 3rd columns are specified.
 * For LaTeX, you have to specify all column widths.
 * For LaTeX, you can also directly specify the column parameter of LaTeX table macro like `//tsize[|latex||p{20mm}cr|]`.